11 Types of Basements & the Pros & Cons of Each

 Half basements are quite uncommon, but they can be a godsend when you need that extra storage space and don’t want to burn a hole through your pocket (and heart) for a basement as big as a full basement.

 Half basements are more common in commercial setups—you can see a lot of these in offices, laundry businesses, and storehouses.
+They often have windows in these cases, so you'll need to give some attention to securing basement windows.

 However, the downside is that if you ever want to turn your basement into a living space, a half basement won’t cut it, due to the limited area of the room—unless you’re okay with a cramped, small space.